 Hudson College emphasizes the importance of cross-curricular learning.
-The implementation of equally strong Liberal Arts, Creative Arts, Math and Science programs ultimately challenges students to think both holistically and critically across all subject areas.
+Equally strong Liberal Arts, Creative Arts, Math and Science programs challenges students to think both holistically and critically across all subject areas.
 The melding of disciplines helps students to develop the ability to incorporate both Arts and STEM-related knowledge and skills to solve problems in a collaborative environment of peers and educators.
 Such dynamic skill-sets are extremely valuable to our graduates in their post-secondary careers and future professions.

 Programs that Hudson alumni have attended are also balanced in their range.
 We are proud to say that a relatively equal number of female and male students have selected a wide range of programs in Liberal Arts, Business, Finance, Fine Arts and STEM fields.
 This is a testament to Hudson’s commitment to providing a balanced curriculum.